-- (1) Updated fidelity bond and mortgagee errors and omissions certificates of insurance along with required endorsements and any exclusionary endorsements, and a copy of the full fidelity bond and E&O insurance policy.
+- (1) Updated fidelity bond and mortgagee errors and omissions certificates of insurance along with proper loss payee and other required endorsements.
 (Please See MBS Guide Chapter 2, Part 7) - (2) A new Resolution of Board of Directors and Certificate of Authorized Signatures, form HUD-11702 (Appendix I-2) reflecting the name of the surviving (merged) entity and all directors, officers and key employees.
-Resumes for new officers, directors or key employees also must be provided. - (3) A Cross-Default Agreement (Appendix I-4) executed by each affiliated Issuer pursuant to 24 C.F.R. § 320.3(g). - (4) A certificate of merger from the Secretary of State of the jurisdiction in which the merger occurs or other evidence that the state acknowledges or approves the merger; or, if the Issuer is a financial institution regulated by a federal agency, a certificate of merger from the federal agency or other evidence that the federal agency acknowledges or approves the merger. - (5) Certification from the Issuer that upon completion of the merger the entity will continue to meet all Ginnie Mae Program requirements.
+Resumes for new officers, directors or key employees also must be provided. - (3) A Cross-Default Agreement (Appendix I-4) executed by each affiliated Issuer.

+- (4) A certificate of merger from the Secretary of State of the jurisdiction in which the merger occurs or other evidence that the state acknowledges or approves the merger; or, if the Issuer is a financial institution regulated by a federal agency, a certificate of merger from the federal agency or other evidence that the federal agency acknowledges or approves the merger. - (5) Certification from the Issuer that upon completion of the merger the entity will continue to meet all Ginnie Mae Program requirements.